nijoe1/fil-docs-local/reference/exchanges/exchange-integration.md

 A summary of the Filecoin's EVM differences with Ethereum is available in the [FEVM - Difference with Ethereum section](../../smart-contracts/filecoin-evm-runtime/difference-with-ethereum.md).

+{% hint style="danger" %}
-> **Warning:** Note that when sending funds to a Filecoin EVM recipient address (f410f or 0x), it is recommended to always use the **InvokeEVM** **method 3844450837** to prevent possible loss of funds in case the recipient is a smart contract.
+Note that when sending funds to a Filecoin EVM recipient address (f410f or 0x), it is recommended to always use the **InvokeEVM** **method 3844450837** to prevent possible loss of funds in case the recipient is a smart contract.
 The `lotus send 0x` CLI method always defaults to this method number.
+{% endhint %}

 ## Integration